 The AMEX KrisFlyer Ascend has a fast track to KrisFlyer Elite Gold, but KrisFlyer UOB Credit Card members will have to settle for KrisFlyer Elite Silver.

-Cardmembers who open their cards between 1 May 2021 and 30 April 2022 and spend a minimum of S$5,000 on SIA Group transactions or S$50,000 on all other retail transactions will receive an upgrade to KrisFlyer Elite Silver.
+Cardmembers who open their cards from 1 May 2022 and spend a minimum of S$5,000 on SIA Group transactions (excluding Kris+) within the first card membership year will receive an upgrade to KrisFlyer Elite Silver.

 This is referred to as a “fast track”, but in reality is anything but.
 Qualifying cardholders will receive their status upgrade within 6 weeks from the last month of the first membership year.
 You could hit the qualifying spend on your first day, and still have to wait 13+ months to get your status!

 Status earned through this “fast track” scheme is only valid for the first year; subsequently, you’ll have to requalify by flying at least 25,000 elite miles in a 12-month membership period.